TAP Information for Faculty

 - Students who order print textbooks online through the Store will be able to charge their textbook shipping fee to their TAP account.

 - Please do not delay -- place your textbook adoption now if you have not already done so.
-The Store realizes that the revised fall schedule may affect your textbook choices.
-You may notify Erica Considine of changes to your textbook adoption through Wednesday, July 15th, 2020.
-Please note that any textbooks adopted after July 15, 2020, are unlikely to be available for students in time for the first day of class.
+Please note that any textbooks adopted after the textbook deadline, are unlikely to be available for students in time for the first day of class.